zeek/spicy/doc/autogen/types/vector.rst

 .. spicy:method:: vector::sub vector sub False vector (end: uint<64>)

-    Extracts a subsequence of vector elements spanning from the beginning to (but not including) the index *end* as a new vector.
+    Extracts a subsequence of vector elements spanning from index *begin* to (but not including) index *end*.

 .. rubric:: Operators